Old Testament: Key Ancestors

 Approximately 12 references

-Second son of Adam and Eve, a shepherd whose offering God accepted while rejecting Cain's.
-Murdered by his jealous brother Cain — the first death in Scripture (Genesis 4:1-8).
-Jesus called him "righteous Abel" (Matthew 23:35).
-Hebrews 11:4 says "by faith Abel offered a more acceptable sacrifice than Cain" and "through his faith, though he died, he still speaks."
+Second son of Adam and Eve, a shepherd whose offering God accepted while Cain's was rejected.
+His brother murdered him in jealousy — the first death in Scripture (Genesis 4:1-8).
+Jesus called him "righteous Abel" (Matthew 23:35), and Hebrews declares that "through his faith, though he died, he still speaks" (Hebrews 11:4).

 Key references: Genesis 4:2, Genesis 4:4, Genesis 4:8, Genesis 4:9, Genesis 4:25, Hebrews 11:4, Hebrews 12:24, Luke 11:51, Matthew 23:35